Doors in Doors

 Ilford Galerie Smooth Cotton Rag 310 gsm

-A green exit sign marks a heavy timber doorframe at Lewisham Hospital.
-Doors recede through successive rooms beyond.
-Carpet grey with dust.
+A green exit sign mounted above a heavy timber doorframe.
+Successive doorways recede through a series of rooms beyond.
+Carpet grey with settled dust.
 Plaster debris scattered across the floor.
+Dim natural light falls through the aligned openings.

 Edition